KonstantinTomashevich/Kan/unit/render_pipeline_language/readme.md

 - Samplers and images are always decoupled as separate objects.

-- All settings, attribute sources, buffers, samplers and images can be exported to separate structure during compilation than can be serialized and later used for high-level object construction.
+- All settings, attribute sources, buffers, samplers and images can be exported to separate structure during compilation that can be serialized and later used for high-level object construction.

 - Compilation is split in 3 steps: parse step, resolve step and emit step.
 Parse step produces intermediate data that includes conditionals and can be used to produce multiple variants of uber shader.
 Resolve step processes options,